digital-go-jp/abr-geocoder/docs/CONTRIBUTING.md

     Note over M: New release
 ```

-### :one: Sets this repository as the `upstream`
+### :one: Setting this repository as the `upstream`

-Forks this repository from the github, then runs the following statements:
+Fork this repository from Github, then run the following commands:

 ```
 $ git remote -v